-“The blog is dead” he proclaimed… in a blog post
+“The blog page is dead” he proclaimed… in a blog post

 If it seems like we’ve written ourselves into a corner, so let’s elaborate.
 We believe that blogging per se is doing just fine.
 However, the blog page—as in, the place you navigate to from a website’s navigation bar—is kaput.
 It’s dead and gone.
 Worm food.
 It’s pushing up daisies.